Unarelith/OpenMiner/README.md

     - [SFML](https://www.sfml-dev.org/) (only used for network)
     - [Lua](http://www.lua.org)
     - _Linux users: Check your distribution repositories for packages._
-- Run `git submodule update --init --recursive`
-- Run `cmake .`
+- Run `mkdir build && cd build`
-- Run `make -j8`
+- Run `cmake .. && make -j8`
-- Run the client with `./openminer`
+- Run the client with `./openminer -w ..`
-- If you want a multiplayer game, run the server with `./openminer_server`
+- If you want a multiplayer game, run the server with `./openminer_server -w ..`

 ### Using Windows